iay/md-validator-client-builder/README.md

-# inc-validator-client-builder
+# Metadata Validator Web Service Client Builder

-This project automates building of the client libraries for the `inc-validator` micro-service.
+This project automates building of the client libraries for the `md-validator` micro-service.

 To perform a simple build: